 The Wells Fargo yourFirst Mortgage Program uses relatively conservative borrower qualification requirements as compared to other no or low down payment mortgage programs.
 For example, the yourFirst Mortgage Program requires a minimum borrower credit score of 620 as compared to 580 for the FHA Mortgage Program.
 Despite the higher credit score requirement, the yourFirst Mortgage Program may also consider non-traditional credit profiles for borrowers with no credit score or limited credit history.
 Please note, however, that borrowers with lower credit scores may find it challenging to qualify for the yourFirst Mortgage Program.
 Credit-challenged borrowers typically must have compensating factors such as significant savings or a low debt-to-income ratio to qualify for the program.
 The yourFirst Mortgage Program uses a borrower debt-to-income ratio of approximately 43% which is lower than standard mortgage programs as well as the HomeReady and FHA mortgage programs which permit a borrower debt-to-income ratio of 50% or higher under certain circumstances.
 A lower debt-to-income ratio reduces what size mortgage you qualify for which may limit what price home you can buy using the yourFirst Mortgage Program.

 The yourFirst Mortgage Program limits the size of loan you can obtain through the program.
-The program uses the conforming loan limit, which ranges from $484,350 to $726,525 in the contiguous United States for a single unit property.
-In Alaska and Hawaii the conforming loan limit is $726,525 for a single unit property.
+The program uses the conforming loan limit, which is $726,200 for a single unit property in the contiguous United States.
+In Alaska and Hawaii the conforming loan limit is $1,089,300 for a single unit property.
 People who live in more expensive areas of the country may find that the yourFirst Mortgage Program loan limits reduce their housing options.
 The loan limits are less of a factor for home buyers interested in less expensive homes.

 Only single-family, owner-occupied primary residences are eligible for the yourFirst Mortgage Program, unlike other low or no down payment mortgage programs that permit participants to buy multi-family properties with up to four units (as long as you occupy one of the units).
 By only allowing single-family properties, the program potentially limits the rental income from units in a multi-family property that borrowers can use to help pay their mortgage and offset their total monthly housing expense.